 Dick Enberg

-Enberg is arguably the premier sportscaster of our time, with a storied career spanning nearly four decades.
-His image, voice, and vital personality have entertained millions of viewers at sporting event broadcasts that include numerous Super Bowls, Olympics, Wimbledons, and other major and minor sporting events.
+Prior to his passing in December 2017, Enberg was arguably the premier sportscaster of his time, with a storied career spanning nearly four decades.
+His image, voice, and vital personality entertained millions of viewers at sporting event broadcasts that included numerous Super Bowls, Olympics, Wimbledons, and other major and minor sporting events.

-The multi-talented Enberg is also a popular speaker and author.
-However, Enberg is especially identified with the NCAA basketball Final Four, and his insight and energy continue to make March Madness an unforgettable experience for basketball fans around the world.
+The multi-talented Enberg was also a popular speaker and author.
+However, Enberg was especially identified with the NCAA basketball Final Four, and his insight and energy made March Madness an unforgettable experience for basketball fans around the world.

-As part of his role as Honorary Chairman of the Senior CLASS Award, Enberg announces the men’s basketball winner during the NCAA Men’s Final Four on CBS each year.
-He has also served as Master of Ceremonies at Senior CLASS Awards galas and is the voice behind numerous video announcements that are shown in college arenas and stadiums throughout the country at NCAA championship events.
+As part of his role as Honorary Chairman of the Senior CLASS Award, Enberg would announce the men’s basketball winner during the NCAA Men’s Final Four on CBS each year.
+He also served as Master of Ceremonies at Senior CLASS Awards galas and provided the voice behind numerous video announcements that are shown in college arenas and stadiums throughout the country at NCAA championship events.

 “Please join with me in Celebrating Loyalty and Achievement for Staying in School.” - Dick Enberg (read the letter from Dick Enberg - .pdf)